Ivar (wrestler): WWE (2018–present)

 As part of the 2023 WWE Draft, both Ivar and Erik were drafted to the Raw brand.
 On the April 9, 2024, Ivar returned to NXT to challenge NXT North American Champion Oba Femi for the title but failed to defeat Femi at Week 2 of Spring Breakin'.
 At Night 1 of the 2024 WWE Draft, Ivar was drafted to the Raw brand in the supplementary draft.
 On the May 14 episode of NXT, Wes Lee, Ivar, and Josh Briggs argued over who should get a title match.
 Femi decided to let the three fight amongst themselves, and a triple threat match between Lee, Ivar, and Briggs was scheduled for the following week, where the winner would face Femi for his title at NXT Battleground.
 Later that same night, Gallus (Joe Coffey, Mark Coffey, and Wolfgang) made their return attacking the three competitors.
 Ivar ended up injured and out of action for an indefinite period of time.

 In October 2024, cryptic messages began airing on Raw featuring Nordic characters that translate to "WAR" to promote the team's return.
 On the October 14 episode of Raw, Ivar and Erik returned defeating Alpha Academy reverting back to their War Raiders name and gimmick.
 Two weeks later, they defeated the LWO and The New Day in a Triple Threat Tag Team match to become No'1 Contenders to the World Tag Team Championships held by The Judgment Day's Finn Bálor and JD McDonagh but failed to win the titles after interference from Dominik Mysterio and Carlito.
-On the December 16 episode of Raw, The War Raiders defeated Bálor and McDonagh to become two-time Word Tag Team Champions.
+On the December 16 episode of Raw, The War Raiders defeated Bálor and McDonagh to become two-time World Tag Team Champions.